 - 1. 3.25 cumulative GPA in all transferable coursework. - Completion of at least 18 units of honors classes with a "C" or better in each class.
-Subject to approval, up to 6 units of honors classes may be accepted from another regionally accredited college. - 3.
-Completion of at least 18 hours of community service.
+Subject to approval, up to 6 units of honors classes may be accepted from another regionally accredited college. - Completion of at least 18 hours of community service.
 Hours may only be accumulated during participation in the GWC Honors Seminar, Humanities 190H. - 4.
-Membership for a minimum of two semesters in the GWC Honors Program. - 5.
-Earn a "B" or better in English 100H (honors only) or a grade of "C" or better on the Honors Thesis (a brief essay).
+Membership for a minimum of two semesters in the GWC Honors Program. - A grade of "B" or above in English 100H (honors only) or a grade of "C" or above on the Honors Thesis (a brief essay).